modin-project/modin/docs/getting_started/troubleshooting.rst

   7.0      8
   9.0     10

-In this case data should be imported without setting of ``index_col`` parameter and only then index column should be set as index (by using ``DataFrame.set_index`` function for example) as it is shown in the example below:
+A workaround is to import the data without setting the ``index_col`` parameter, then setting the index column by using the ``DataFrame.set_index`` function as shown in the example below:

 .. code-block:: python